 Development and Debugging

-GFN Test Tool
+GFN Link Host Emulator

 NVIDIA provides a simple test tool in order to help with testing and debugging your application.
-This is located in the HostEmulator directory.
+This is located in the Samples\HostEmulator directory.

 In order to use this tool, you should run the tool prior to starting your application.
 You may then launch your application through the tool or separately.

 For reference, you can use the SampleCPPGUIApplication to test out the tool.
-You'll need to compile the sample application and open the compiled .exe in the tool.
-Be sure to use the correct GFN.dll binary (Win32 or x64) otherwise the application will not connect to GFN.
+You'll need to either compile the sample application or run the precompiled executable.
+You can use the “Launch Game” button to select which sample to run.

 The tool can be used to test sending the various IGFNApplication commands to your application and also displays and emulates responses to IGFNLink calls from your application.
 The test tool might display a failure response even if the resulting call succeed due to a time out condition.
 This will be most noticeable if you have a debugger attached to your project.

-Is the "Run in Grid Environment" checkbox to toggle between running in an emulated Grid environment and outside of one.

-GRID Environment
+GFN Environment

-The “GRID Environment” is used to refer to the case where your application is running on a game seat virtual machine (see Architecture section).
-This can be emulated using the GFN Test Tool described above.
+The “GFN Environment” is used to refer to the case where your application is running on a game seat virtual machine (see Architecture section).
+This can be emulated using the GFN Link Host Emulator described above.

-Application developers should be sure to test their application both in and out of the GRID Environment.
+Application developers should be sure to test their application both in and out of the GFN Environment.

-From a technical standpoint, two things must happen in order for the application to be in a GRID Environment:
+From a technical standpoint, two things must happen in order for the application to be in a GFN Environment:

 The GFN.dll must be present next to the application executable or in a registered dll path.

-The GRID Service or an emulator such at the GUI Test Tool must be running.
+The GFN Service or host emulator must be running.

-It is recommended that application developers NOT package the GFN.dll with their application, as otherwise there is a minor startup cost to loading this dll and attempting to connect to the GRID Service.
-NVIDIA will package the dll with your application as part of the GRID onboarding process.